devbridge/BetterCMS/Sandbox/BetterCms.Sandbox.Mvc4/App_Data/BetterCMS/Modules/readme.txt

-This directory is dedicated for BetterCMS modules.
+This directory is dedicated for Better CMS modules.